jsoma/designingviz/text/interesting-titles.md

 If you need to explain what the data is, you can use a subtitle.

+**Note:** You don't need an interesting title if your graphic is very very secondary to the text and doesn't need to draw the eye.

 ## Example

 If you're visualizing [how expensive Christmas dinner is](http://www.bbc.com/news/uk-england-38051644) you might make a graph of the cost of Christmas dinner each year.